 The cost of a test varies by location and the type of test needed.
-Contact a water treatment expert for advice on the recommended test(s) for your area.
-Once you decide on your well testing needs, a certified testing lab can provide a cost.
+Contact Hague Quality Water of Maryland for advice on the recommended test(s) for your area.
+Once you determine your well testing needs, our certified water testing professionals can provide a more accurate cost.

 Well water testing services may include testing for the following contaminants – Bacteria, Total Coliform, E.coli, pH, Turbidity, Iron, Lead, Nitrate, Radium, Arsenic, Cadmium and salt-water intrusion.
 The type of test may vary within a small radius.
 A water treatment specialist can advise you on the test(s) needed for your area.

 Do I Need to Become an Expert on Water Contaminants?